 Explore San Sebastian Cathedral

-Exit the west side of the park near the Urumea River.
+Continue your Donostia itinerary, by exiting the west side of the park near the Urumea River.
 To your north, you should see an ancient bridge.
 The Puente Maria Cristina takes you over the river and is almost an attraction itself.

 Also called Cathedral of the Good Shepherd (Catedral del Buen Pastor de San Sebastián in Spanish), the cathedral isn’t ancient.
 It was built at the end of the 19th century, but it features a neo-gothic style that was popular a couple of hundred years earlier.